risevest/octonet/docs/AMQP.md

-# Manager
+# AMQP

-This describes the Queue Manager API.
+This describes the Queue Decorators.

 ## Decorators

-Decorators are annotations required to support the event classes.
-The two decorators used in Octonet are as follows:
+RabbitMQ is the messaging system used for message queues in Octonet.
+It sends messages usung its own unique protocol `amqp` It sends messages(data) on an event using a [channel](https://www.rabbitmq.com/channels.html) The two decorators used for Message queues in octonet are as follows:

 - **jobs** [*@stream(name: string, ...groupMiddleware)*]: This decorator is annotated at the top of an event class (more on that later) to depict an event group.
 It's a way of grouping an event and its related handlers.